Amenemhat III: Hawara

-The second pyramid is at Hawara (Egyptian language: Uncertain, possibly ꜥnḫ Ỉmn-m-hꜣt 'Amenemhat Lives'), in the Faiyum Oasis.
+The second pyramid is at Hawara (Egyptian language: Uncertain, possibly ꜥnḫ Ỉmn-m-ḥꜣt 'Amenemhat Lives'), in the Faiyum Oasis.
 This pyramid project was begun around Amenemhat III's 15th regnal year, after problems with the Dahshur pyramid persisted.
 The choice of Hawara suggests that the cultivation of Faiyum was complete and that Amenemhat III was diverting resources to that area.
 The pyramid had a core constructed entirely of mudbrick encased in fine white Tura limestone.
 The pyramid had a base length of between 102 m and 105 m with a shallower inclination of between 48° and 52° up to a peak height 58 m for a total volume of 200,158 m3.
 The shallower inclination angle was a step taken to guard against the threat of a collapse and avoid a repeat of the failure at Dahshur.
 Inside the substructure, builders took further precautions, such as lining chamber pits with limestone.
 The burial chamber was chiselled out of a single quartzite block measuring 7 m by 2.5 m by 1.83 m and weighing over 100 t.